kstrack-grose/Git-Project/README.md

 Class-related project to create a code hosting website, based on the git model.

 <b>Introduction </b><br/>
-  Github is a well known and widely used repository host for code (lots of other data as well e.g. this README).
-Recently, the Github group has come under fire for sexists practices against female employees.
-Further, sexist practices are likely a reflection of the wider "boy's club" mentality that is pervasive in the computing industry.
-As a firm rebuttal against the sexists practices at Github, we are going to construct a git repository system that mimics the functionality of github.
+  GitHub is a well known and widely used repository host for code (lots of other data as well e.g. this README).
+Recently, GitHub has come under fire for a sexist work environment.
+Furthermore, these sexist practices are likely a reflection of the wider "boy's club" mentality that is pervasive in the computing industry.
+As a firm rebuttal against the sexist practices at Github, we are going to construct a code repository system that mimics the functionality of GitHub.

  <b> Open Letter to GitHub:</b>